edertone/TurboCommons/docs/development.md

 # Development

 TurboCommons is a polyglot monorepo.
-Each implementation keeps its native build tool, while Docker provides the complete and reproducible development environment.
+Each implementation keeps its native build tool, while the Dev Container provides the complete and reproducible development environment.

 ## Requirements

-Only Docker Desktop is required on the host.
-The toolbox image contains:
+For the container workflow, install Docker Desktop or another Docker Engine and the VS Code Dev Containers extension.
+The Dev Container contains:

 - Node.js and npm
 - Nx